nosumm/home-health/README.md

 Developed with: Python Flask, Jinja2 and HTML, and CSS.

-Hosted on Heroku --> replacing SQLite w/ Heroku Postgres Database
+Hosted on Heroku --> using Heroku Postgres Database

 ## Development Notes